 Two-factor TOTP is opt-in per user in fullstackhero.
 Once enrolled, the user must provide a six-digit TOTP code from their authenticator app (Google Authenticator, Authy, 1Password, Bitwarden, etc.) on every login.
-Three endpoints handle the lifecycle: enrol (gets a QR code + secret), verify (activates the enrolment), disable (turns it off).
+Three endpoints handle the lifecycle: enrol (returns the shared secret + otpauth URI), verify (activates the enrolment), disable (turns it off, after confirming the password).

 The flow